iMahdiSaad/PCB_Custom_STM-32F103-MicroController-PcB-Board-Design-/README.md

 ## Requirements

-You can download STM32CubeIDE for configuration as well as implementation of code / ideas.
+Blue Pill HUB Board , You can download STM32CubeIDE for configuration as well as implementation of code / ideas.

 ## Installation